Last Updated on by

-Self-treatment sometimes get a bad rap, because, on those occasions when it does go wrong, it can go very wrong.
-The main cause of these instances of alternative treatments gone amiss is misdiagnosis.
+Self-treatment sometimes gets a bad rap, because, on those occasions when it does go wrong, it can go very wrong.
+The main cause of these instances of alternative treatments gone amiss is a misdiagnosis.
 Self-treatment can and does work, but one must first understand what they are treating to succeed.

 Things aren’t always what they seem

-Nonspecific symptoms like runny nose, sore throat, headache and fatigue could mean that one has a cold or the flu, but they could also be signs of something else, something potentially life-threatening.
-Ailments most commonly mistaken for cold and flu, in the early stages include …
+Nonspecific symptoms like runny nose, sore throat, headache, and fatigue could mean that one has a cold or the flu, but they could also be signs of something else, something potentially life-threatening.
+The ailments most commonly mistaken for cold and flu, in the early stages are …

 - Sinus infection (sinusitis)

 Most sinusitis symptoms are what one would expect of a cold or flu, but if one’s nasal discharges are thick, yellow and smell bad, headaches are concentrated in the forehead, and there’s pressure or pain around the face and eyes, it’s most likely a sinus infection.

 In addition to typical cold symptoms, with pneumonia, one’s phlegm can be yellow or green, and sometimes bloody, which is not typical of a cold.
 However, if one also has a fever, shaking chills and shortness of breath when ascending a stair, they might assume that they simply have the flu.

 Shaking chills often accompany a fever, regardless of the cause, but shortness of breath is not typical of the flu, in otherwise healthy individuals.
 Shortness of breath should be viewed as a warning that one needs immediate medical attention.